 Need a little more convincing?
 How about this SQL Server themed parody video?
 Just be happy that you weren’t forced at gun point to do this and get yourself registered.

-Last week’s post talked about the networking side of attending PASS.
-This week let’s dig into the sessions themselves.
-The main reason you’re likely coming to PASS is to learn a bit more about SQL Server and to make the most of the time available, you need to know what sessions you are going to attend.
+Last week’s post talked about the networking side of attending the PASS Summit.
+For this week, let’s dig a little into the learning side of the summit, and the sessions themselves.
+Most likely, the main reason you’re likely going to PASS is to learn a bit (or a lot) more about SQL Server.
+Therefore to make the most of the time available, you need to know what sessions you are going to attend.

 - Does it provide information that is new or unique?